Integration with Atlantis Pull Request Automation¶

 terrascan scan -h.

-Run atlantis with your terrascan-workflow.yaml as a server-side repo configuration.
-This can depend on how you choose to deploy atlantis.
-If running the atlantis binary directly, note the following command:
+terrascan-workflow.yaml as a server-side repo configuration.
+The command for this depends on how you choose to deploy Atlantis.

 $ atlantis server \ --atlantis-url="$URL" \ --gh-user="$USERNAME" \ --gh-token="$TOKEN" \ --gh-webhook-secret="$SECRET" \ --repo-allowlist="$REPO_ALLOWLIST" \ --repo-config=terrascan-workflow.yaml

-Additionally, before the first pull request is processed, terrascan must be running in
+Important: Before the first pull request is processed, run Terrascan in

-Once the systems are running, when atlantis is called via pull request, or a comment of
+When the systems are running, if Atlantis is initiated either via a pull request, or via a comment of

-atlantis plan, terrascan will be called as part of the atlantis plan flow.
-Scan results will be placed in a comment on the pull request, and if issues are found the test will be marked as failed.
+atlantis plan, Terrascan will be also be invoked as part of the atlantis plan flow.
+Scan results are reported as part of the pull request as comments, this notifies the reviewers before approving a requests.
+If any issues are found the test will be marked as failed.

-We have come up with a custom container built on top of the official atlantis container image, that will allow users to run IaC scans with terrascan, besides the usual atlantis usage.
-There's a default atlantis workflow setup inside in the container to be used.
-Users may also override that default workflow using the --repo-config flag.
+Terrascan offers a custom container built on top of the official Atlantis container image, which allows users to run IaC scans with Terrascan, in addition to the usual atlantis usage.
+There's a built-in atlantis workflow configured inside the

-On the code repository's end, usage is exactly the same as atlantis, you comment
+In code repository, usage is exactly the same as atlantis, add a comment

 atlantis plan and